 This is where the Fool can make any final alterations on themselves before the ultimate lesson, as their own inner, higher self manifests, unveiling their place in the world and their higher calling.
 If the Fool can prove that they have learned all the lessons taught so far in their journey, they will show themselves ready for enlightenment and exaltation.

-The Judgment love tarot
+The Judgment love tarot and meditation

 The Judgment is not an easy card to analyze when it appears in a reading focusing on love or relationships.
 Usually, it means that the relationship is about to move from one stage of existence to another, which can be good (renewed commitment, marriage proposal, planning for a family) or bad (serious argument, breaking up, divorce) depending on context.
 This could also simply be a sign that a long-lasting conflict or argument is about to get solved once and for all.